 - Provisional Unlawful Presence Waivers (USCIS)

 - Regulations.gov Resources on Provisional Unlawful Presence Waivers

 - State Department Cable: Supplemental Guidance for Processing I-601A Provisional Unlawful Presence Waivers (8-13-13)

 - Provisional Unlawful Presence Waivers of Inadmissibility for Certain Immediate Relatives (DHS Regulation) (1-03-13)

 - Immediate Relative to a U.S. Citizen?

 - Unlawful Presence Bars and Waivers Unlawful presence can complicate your return to the U.S., and applies to persons who: (1) entered the U.S. without inspection; (2) overstayed their visa; or (3) violated their temporary visa status if the violation was officially cited by the government.

 - I-601A Provisional Unlawful Presence Waivers The new Provisional Unlawful Presence Waiver (I-601A) allows eligible immediate relatives of U.S. citizens to apply for a waiver while in the U.S. before going to their home countries for their green card interviews.

-Articles and Reports – Provisional Waivers
+Articles and Reports – I-601A Waiver

 - Program Brightens Future of Utahns Living in the Shadows (1-3-13)